Supratik-50/sigma-demo/README.md

 # sigma-demo
-This is a basic git and github practice
+This is a basic git and github practice.